-In compliance with Code Provision A.6.5 (which has been renumbered as Code Provision C.1.4) of the CG Code, the Company has allocated and provided funding to all Directors to participate in continuous professional development organized in the form of seminars and in house training and/or relevant reading materials on the latest development of applicable laws, the Listing Rules and corporate governance practices.
+In compliance with Code Provision C.1.4 of the CG Code, the Company has allocated and provided funding to all Directors to participate in continuous professional development organized in the form of seminars and in house training and/or relevant reading materials on the latest development of applicable laws, the Listing Rules and corporate governance practices.

-All Directors confirmed that they have complied with the Code Provision A.6.5 (which has been renumbered as Code Provision C.1.4) of the CG Code.
+All Directors confirmed that they have complied with the Code Provision C.1.4 of the CG Code.
 During the Reporting Year, each of the Directors had participated in continuous professional development by attending seminars, courses or conferences and by reading related materials to develop and refresh their knowledge and skills.